MelodicTyper/SSOQL/README.md

 # SSOQL - Super Simple Object Query Language

 What if there was SQL for interacting with Javascript objects organized into a table?
 Introducing SSOQL, a simple custom made language for querying javascript objects that's inspired by SQL's syntax.
-Designed to have AI interact with a dataset without having it directly generating code.
+Designed to have AI interact with a tabular dataset without having it directly generating code.

 What SSOQL is not:
 - Not a high performance or optimized library meant for databases
 - Not a database at all - there's no inserting data
 - Not intended to replace full-featured query languages for complex applications
+- Not meant to query objects not organized into a tabular area.

 [![TypeScript](https://img.shields.io/badge/TypeScript-Ready-blue)](https://www.typescriptlang.org/)